pengsl-lab/LBi-DBP/README.md

 - All the best to you!

 # Reference
-[1] Jun Hu, Wen-Wu Zeng, Ning-Xin Jia, Shi-Jian Dong, Dong-Jun Yu, and Gui-Jun Zhang.
+[1] Jun Hu, Wen-Wu Zeng, Yu-Xuan Tang, Bing Rao, Dong-Jun Yu, and Gui-Jun Zhang.
 Improving DNA-Binding Protein Prediction using Two-Stage Light Neural Network based on Bidirectional Long Short-Term Memory.
 Submitted.